mogenius/docs/mogenius/docs/development/deploying-services.md

 That’s it!
 You have created your first service and it will be available to access by other services via the hostname that has been assigned to your service.
 Note that mogenius comes with a [built in CI/CD pipeline](#) so you can start working with the repository right away.

-### Deploy your own code using Docker
+### Deploy from an existing repository

-Using the service "Docker" from the service library allows you to deploy any existing repository that contains a Dockerfile.
+Using the service type "Bring your own code" allows you to deploy any existing repository that contains a Dockerfile.

 ![docker](https://api.mogenius.com/file/id/0cc4af4e-3076-41a3-848f-8af961b15a12)